RobTillaart/Arduino/libraries/HT16K33/notes.md

 0.1.3
-suppressLeadingZeroPlaces(val); replaces leading zero with space. works only correctly for integers (for now).
+suppressLeadingZeroPlaces(val); replaces leading zero with space.
+Works only correctly for integers (for now).

-If you have two (or multiple) displays to display a long integers you can suppress 4 zero's in the left one and 3 zero's in the right one.
+If you have two (or multiple) displays to display long integers you can suppress 4 zero's in the left display and 3 zero's in the right display.

+0.1.4
+displayRaw(ar[4]) added, to be able to display any pattern possible displayVULeft(val) and displayVURight(val) added, shows 0..8 vertical bars, uses displayRaw().